erew123/alltalk_tts/README.md

-# AllTalk TTS v2 BETA (ITS NOT UPLOADED YET SO DONT TRY TO DO ANY OF THIS)
+# AllTalk TTS v2 BETA
 This is the BETA of v2.
 To be clear, that means they may well be bugs, issues, missing/incomplete documentation, a variety of potential problems etc (This is what BETA refers to in the software world for those whom dont know).
-This means you may need a bit of technical know how to deal with things that could come up.
+This means you may need a bit of technical know how to deal with things that could come up and should only continue if you feel comfortable with that.

+Github discussions on the BETA are [here in the discussion board](https://github.com/erew123/alltalk_tts/discussions/245)

 #### If you are going to run the BETA, please read all the info below....